mitcdh/docker-caddy/README.md

 Docker base image for a Caddy web server running on [AlpineLinux](http://alpinelinux.org).

 Includes the git, prometheus, and realip features.
+Takes a Caddyfile from stdin on boot and exec's caddy as a `web-srv` user.

 ### Usage
 #### Base web server